This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

-Now, when you introduce a new intranet in your organization, there are a few features which you must access to ensure that the chosen intranet is all set to support the objectives and requirements of the business.
-Besides this, it is also essential to see if the core features will be valuable to you overtime or not.
+Now, when you introduce a new intranet in your organization, there are a few features that you must access to ensure that the chosen intranet is all set to support the objectives and requirements of the business.
+Besides this, it is also essential to see if the core features will be valuable to you over time or not.

 This is how an Intranet brings Value to your Organization

-So, here are the features which your business intranet must have to support your organization:
+So, here are the features that your business intranet must have to support your organization: